The Complete Shade Solution

 A garden sail can be easily installed without the need for a professional, some design options even allow you to secure the fabric to trees with ropes for a subtler look.
 They are also a cost-effective alternative to the more traditional garden gazebo and so are ideal for those looking for shade products on a budget.

-If you’re a budding gardener, sun shades are an ideal addition to your plant beds and patches as you can adjust the fabric to achieve the optimal degree of shade.
+If you’re a budding gardener, expert landscaper or even a chicken farmer sun shades are an ideal addition to your plant beds and patches as you can adjust the fabric to achieve the optimal degree of shade.
 Or if you’re a regular host, adding some shade to your outdoor dining space will help keep your guests cool and comfortable.
+Looking for garden sails made to measure?
+Get in touch with us today to find out how we can help you to create a made to measure garden canopy and visit our gallery page for garden sun shade ideas.

 Our Commercial Sun Canopy Options

 Our wide range of commercial sun shade designs are popular with many clients across the country, from restaurants to playgrounds to outdoor swimming pools.
-More and more sites are choosing to install outdoor shades to get better use from their outdoor spaces, whether that’s to add shade to a seating area for a cafe shade sail or protection to a walkway.
+More and more sites are choosing to install commercial waterproof sail shades to get better use from their outdoor spaces, whether that’s to add shade to a seating area for a cafe shade sail or protection to a walkway.
 Our team can work closely with you to understand your requirements and propose the ideal commercial sail canopy for you.
+Over the past 40 years we’ve installed a range of shade solutions, from a pub garden shade sail to bespoke outdoor seating area cover at public attractions.

 With an extensive range of colours, materials and designs to choose from, you’ll be able to create the ultimate shade sail for your space.
 And thanks to the high quality manufacturing process we use, you’ll have peace of mind that you’re getting the best product for your money.
 Concerned about using your shading solution in wet weather?
 We also offer commercial waterproof shade sails which are especially popular with our customers looking to replace their cheap parasol products for a more effective option.